 Great Black-backed Gulls are numerous on the East Coast and are found in the U.S. and Canada.
-The North American Breeding Bird Survey found that between 1966 and 2010 there was an increase in populations in some of the mid-Atlantic states, but overall populations appear to have declined with significant losses in Maine, Nova Scotia, and the Atlantic Northern Forest.
+The North American Breeding Bird Survey found that between 1966 and 2014 there was an increase in populations in some of the mid-Atlantic states, but overall populations appear to have declined with significant losses in Maine, Nova Scotia, and the Atlantic Northern Forest.
 The North American Waterbird Conservation Plan estimates a total of 121,430 breeding birds on the continent, and rate the species a 9 out of 20 on the Continental Concern Score.
 Great Black-backed Gull is not listed on the 2014 State of the Birds Report.
 Nineteenth-century feather hunters and egg collectors nearly drove the North American population of Great Black-backed Gulls to extinction.
 Thanks to legal protection, the population recovered during the twentieth century and perhaps exceeded its historical size by the 1960s.
 Taking advantage of landfills, fishing discards, and other human-made food sources, the gulls continued to increase in numbers as they expanded south into Maryland, Virginia, and North Carolina.
 They have displaced Herring Gulls from some breeding habitats in New England.
 Management officials control the breeding Great Black-backed Gull populations on some islands to give terns, puffins, and other gull species a chance to nest.

 - Good, T. P. 1998.
 Great Black-backed Gull (Larus marinus).
 In The Birds of North America Online, No. 330 (A. Poole and F. Gill, eds.).
 Cornell Lab of Ornithology, Ithaca, New York.